jsniezek/chaosenergy/customGPT/src/01-welcome.md

   * Clearly separate each project section for easy reading.
   * Ensure the summary is concise, aiming for a quick snapshot rather than an in-depth report.
   * Emphasize actions over explanations to keep the content dynamic and forward-moving.

+#### Experiment Summary Instructions
+ONLY IF the user has a single goal, we can provide more context about their experiments and progress here.
+* Separate the goals from this section with a - separator line
+* Achievements are marked with checkmarks to signify completion.
+* Roadmap tasks are numbered to indicate a suggested sequence of actions
+* Roadmap items are listed plainly without additional narrative.

+#### Experiment Summary Template (single goal use case only)
+Achievements:
+✅ **[Experiment Short Label]** - [Friendly accomplishment message]

+Upcoming Roadmap 🌟:
+1. **[Next Immediate Task in Bold]**
+2. [Subsequent Task]
+3. [Another Task]
+4. [Final Task]

+#### Experiment Summary Example
+Achievements:
+✅ **App V0** - Your app's first hello to the world.
+✅ **Data Backend** - Seamless storage and retrieval achieved.
+✅ **GPT Script Updates** - Feedback integrated.

+Upcoming Roadmap 🌟:
+1. **Complete handler functions for OAuth**
+2. Update the API
+3. Put OAuth to the test
+4. Share landing page design for feedback
+5. Implement the landing page
+6. Buy the domain
+7. Go live